guardian/csnx/libs/@guardian/libs/src/consent-management-platform/Testing.md

 5. Check Google Ad Requests
    - Open the Network tab in Developer tools
    - Filter by `securepubads`
    - Confirm if there are requests to `https://securepubads.g.doubleclick.net/gampad/ads`.
 Please note: for AUS and US this will be there without interacting with the banner.
-For GDPR (UK and ROW), this will show only after interacting with the banner.
+For GDPR (UK, Europe and ROW), this will show only after interacting with the banner.
    - Copy the full request url to the commercial request parser (https://guardian.github.io/commercial-request-parser/)
      - Check the rdp and pa values